All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 Q: So the Dark Rangers are Moon haters?

 A: To the contrary, some of us are even selenophiles.
-Unlike most observatories we remain open on full Moon nights.
+Unlike most observatories, we remain open on full Moon nights.
 We LIKE working full moon nights, ESPECIALLY when our guests have read these trade-offs (below) and adjusted their expectations accordingly.

-For example, exploring the lunar surface with 300-500x magnification, is exciting!.
+For example, exploring the lunar surface with 300-500x magnification is exciting!
 Our largest telescopes can show you the Apollo Mission landing locations.
 No, you won't be able to see "The Flag," but you will see the surrounding landforms, which include mountain ranges that rival most on Earth, craters so large they fill the eyepiece, and other uniquely lunar features.

 COMETS, ASTEROIDS, AND METEOR SHOWERS:

 We Dark Rangers get so excited about these nights that we set up our very best telescopes and astronomy equipment and uncork our most unbridled enthusiasm, because these nights are all about NATURAL space junk.
-These nights are usually the first ones to fill up in our schedule because to the serious stargazers it doesn't matter how cold it could get, what phase our Moon is going to be in, or even what the chance of encountering some clouds might be.
-If you go by mass, and astronomers do, these are the nights when the "little" stuff, comets, asteroids, and meteors puts on a show.
+These nights are usually the first ones to fill up in our schedule because, to the serious stargazers, it doesn't matter how cold it could get, what phase our Moon is going to be in, or even what the chance of encountering some clouds might be.
+If you go by mass, and astronomers do, these are the nights when the "little" stuff -- comets, asteroids, and meteors -- puts on a show.
 What could be Brycer than that?

 Though meteor showers are dated by their peak, some last for a few weeks.
 There are also plenty of random meteors not associated with any meteor shower.
-This means that because of our ultra dark sky, on any given night, we normally see 3-5 meteors per hour.
-Therefore we don't advertise the meteor showers that are predicted to be less productive than 5 per hour, because we see that many anyway.
-Famously productive meteor showers can produce over 100 meteors per hour, when their peak occurs on a moonless night.
-Also realize that meteor showers usually peak after midnight (after our observatory normally closes), though for the special ones like the Persied Meteor Shower, we'll stay open an extra hour or two.
-Also remember that best direction to look is northeast.
+This means that because of our ultra dark sky, on any given night we normally see 3-5 meteors per hour.
+Therefore, we don't advertise the meteor showers that are predicted to be less productive than 5 per hour, because we see that many anyway.
+Famously productive meteor showers can produce over 100 meteors per hour when their peak occurs on a moonless night.
+Also realize that meteor showers usually peak after midnight (after our observatory normally closes), though for the special ones like the Perseid Meteor Shower, we'll stay open an extra hour or two.
+Also remember that the best direction to look is northeast.
 Why?
 Because it's only after midnight that Earth has rotated far enough away from our Sun that we are looking in the same direction that Earth is moving in its orbit around our Sun.
 Imagine riding in a convertible in a snow storm.
 You will see a lot more snowflakes when you look forward thru the windshield than when you look behind you over the trunk.

 Q: I know the so-called shooting stars are not really stars, but what are meteors anyway?